 1. Quinn’s Hot Spring Resort

 Address: 190 Hwy 135, Paradise, MT 59856

-Quinn’s Hot Spring offers its visitors beautiful heated pools that reach up to 106 degrees, as well as a unique ice pool, which feels amazing when you rotate between the hot springs pools and the ice pool.
+Quinn’s Hot Springs Resort offers its visitors beautiful heated pools that reach up to 106 degrees, as well as a unique ice pool, which feels amazing when you rotate between the hot springs pools and the ice pool.
 The resort sits near the Clark Fork River, and many of its cozy luxury cabins offer a spectacular view of the river, canyon, or mountains.

 When you’re hungry, Quinn’s Hot Springs offers two restaurants, which include Quinn’s Tavern for casual fare and the Hardwood House Restaurant for fine dining options.
-The resort offers vacation packages that include access to special events held throughout the year, and overnight guests at the resort get unlimited access to the hot springs pools.
+The resort offers vacation packages that include access to special events held throughout the year, and overnight guests get unlimited access to the hot springs pools.

-The best way to reach Quinn’s Hot Springs if you’re traveling from out of state or by plane is by flying into Missoula, which is about an hour south of the resort.
+The best way to reach Quinn’s Hot Springs if traveling from out of state or by plane is by flying into Missoula, about an hour south of the resort.
 The resort is remote enough that you should rent a car at the airport unless you’re driving to Montana on a road trip.